 To form a water molecule (H 2 O), an oxygen atom joins two hydrogen atoms, sharing their electrons.
 Each of the two hydrogen atoms shares its single electron with the oxygen atom in its outer covering to fill the two empty spaces, thus completing the shell with 8 electrons while forming two covalent bonds.

 In this way, each hydrogen atom is filled with two electrons in its unique shell, and each oxygen atom is filled with eight electrons on its outer surface.

 The two covalent bonds (between the O and H atoms) hold the molecule together.
-It proves that water molecules, like all molecules in a compound, have the same elements.
+Like all molecules in a compound, it proves that water molecules have the same elements.